jmcclin2/up2axisjoystick/README.md

 With the joystick in resting centered position, the raw x,y values should each be approximately 1/2 the maximum count (i.e. [32,767, 32,767]).
 Moving the joystick to the left or right should increase or decrease the x count depending on how your potentiometers are wired.
 The same is true of the y count when moving the joystick up and down.
 The exact count values of center, fully up/down, fully left/right will vary depending on several factors including the resolution of your system's A/D, A/D reference voltage range and quality of the potentiometers and joystick construction.

 ### Mult-tiered up/down/left/right States
 An alternative to raw x,y counts are multi-tiered up/down/left/right states.
-In this
+In this mode each cardinal direction (up/down/left/right) is split into three equally* sized regions.
+The innermost region, closest to the center is referred to as "LOW", the middle region is referred to as "MED", and the final region is referred to as "HI".